AndreasHeger/CGATReport/doc/GeneLists.rst

 1. The first method is to subclass the tracker set the `ListA` and `ListB` attributes to the two different SQL statements.
 You can do this for attributes called `ListA`, `ListB`, `ListC` and `background`.
-Because `ListA`, `ListB` etc, isn’t very descriptive, you can give these lists names by setting the labels attribute of your Tracker. e.g.::
+Because `ListA`, `ListB` etc, is not very descriptive, you can give these lists names by setting the labels attribute of your Tracker. e.g.::

     class MyListsTracker( TrackerMultipleLists ): ListA="SELECT